Cursor Generates Duplicate Logic Instead of Reusing Helpers

 • Full text of the new helper Composer produced.

-• Screenshot of the message’s tool-call chain.
+• A screenshot of the message’s tool-call chain.

-• Layout of src/utils/ or your equivalent.
+• The layout of src/utils/ or your equivalent.

 Shortest fix path